Continuation-of-Ashford/ashford-docs/playing_the_game/settlement_buildings.md

 # Settlement buildings
 These are the buildings that can be constructed in [settlements](settlements.md).
 Buildings can only be constructed if there is a capital building of their tier or above.

-In addition to these buildings, players can build [strongholds](strongholds.md) for stronger personal benefits once the settlement they are located in has reached tier 2.
+In addition to these buildings, players can build some [strongholds](strongholds.md) for stronger personal benefits beginning when the settlement they are located in has reached tier 2.

 `Note:` Buildings marked with a `*` are required to begin construction for the capital building of the next tier.
 ## Tier 1: Outpost